 Click the orange button to the right to learn more about what you can start doing today.

-While both staging systems differ in the weighting of diagnostic criteria, the factors both systems agree on are what I believe newly diagnosed multiple myeloma patients must focus on.
+While both staging systems differ in the weighting of diagnostic criteria, newly diagnosed Multiple Myeloma patients should focus on the factors both systems agree on:

-While SBP, MGUS and SMM are stages, they are stages of pre-myeloma, not full myeloma.
-Pre-myeloma stages are considered to be blood disorders not cancer.
-A diagnosis of pre-myeloma tells you that your risk of a multiple myeloma diagnosis is increased compared to average people.
+While Single Bone Plasmacytoma (SBP), Monoclonal Gammopathy of Undetermined Significance (MGUS), and Smoldering Multiple Myeloma (SMM) are MM stages, they are stages of Pre-Myeloma, not full Myeloma.
+Pre-Myeloma stages are considered to be blood disorders and not cancer.
+A diagnosis of Pre-Myeloma tells you that your risk of a Multiple Myeloma diagnosis is increased compared to average people.
+Need help understanding your Pre-Multiple Myeloma Diagnosis?
+Cover a full spectrum of Pre-Myeloma issues with our course.

 According to research, less than 5% of newly diagnosed myeloma patients (about 1600 patients annually) are identified at this early stage.
 According to both systems, the early patient shows few if any problems with his/her blood, bones, organs and has no genetic abnormalities.